|

 3. Moreton Island “aka Tangalooma”

 • How to get there – Moreton Adventures Leaves from the Brisbane Port, or the Tangalooma Flyer leaves from Eagle Farm in Brisbane.
-Both will between 1 to 1.5 hours to get to Moreton Island or the Tangalooma Island Resort.
-Barge Transport for vehicles will only leave Port of Brisbane.
+Both will between 1 to 1.5 hours.

 • Resorts – Tangalooma Island Beach Resort.